-(c) Deferred uninsured losses
+(b) Deferred uninsured losses

 The YUB has approved the use of a deferral account for uninsured damages and injuries as a means of self-insurance.
-The account is maintained through an annual provision approved by the YUB.
-In order to eliminate the deficit rate payers owed as a result of uninsured losses, the Utility was directed by YUB Order 2009-8 to record an annual provision of \$100,000 in 2010 and each subsequent year.

-4. Financial statement effects of rate regulation - continued
+The account is maintained through an annual provision approved the YUB.
+In order to eliminate the deficit rate payers owed as a result of uninsured losses, the Utility was directed by YUB Order 2013-01 to transfer the balance of \$397,000 in the Faro mine dewatering deferral revenue account a at January 1, 2012 to Deferred uninsured losses and to amortize the remaining negative balance in the account of \$180,000 over a five-year period.
+In addition, the Utility was directed by YUB Order 2013-01 to record an annual provision of \$190,000 in 2012 and each subsequent year.
+In the absence of rate regulation, GAAP would require costs to be expensed as incurred and, therefore, expenses in 2012 would have been lower by \$26,000 (2011 - \$144,000 higher expenses).
+The period over which the provision will be recovered is dependent on the magnitude of future actual losses incurred and cannot be estimated.